 \section{Inexact Tensor Method}

-Based on the inexact regularized Taylor polynomial $\omega_{\aa{\bx, p}}(\bs)$ defined in the previous section, in this section, we present the Inexact Tensor Method.
-Each step of this algorithm uses minimization of our model $\omega_{\aa{\bx, p}}(\bs)$ to make a step.
-To be more precise we define an operator $\bt(\bx)$ as
+Based on the inexact regularized Taylor polynomial $\omega_{x, p}(y)$ defined in the previous section, in this section, we present the Inexact Tensor Method (ITM).
+Each step of this algorithm uses minimization of our model $\omega_{{x, p}}(y)$ to make a step from a point $x$.
+To be more precise, we define an operator $S(x)$ as